 Wary, though, I don’t wish to offend.
 If it deems midnight suitable, then it’s an idea with faith in me.

 There’s no use in thinking I’m not worthy in any case.
 Best to pretend; to fake it ’till you make it.
 Or, as Winston tells Ray in Ghostbusters…

 ‘…when someone asks you if you’re a God, you say Yes!’

 And so I leave a cluster of note-taking paraphernalia by the bed.
 Phone.
 Pen.
 Paper.
 An offering of artefacts at the shrine of inspiration.

 Because you see, even though I’m drained, fatigued at lunch and exhausted by the afternoon, I don’t want this to end.

 These appointments by my bedside mean something.
 I need them.

 I need the characters to arrive as they have done so far; an alcoholic puffin conservationist, a Scotsman with candy in his Sporran.
 A spiky waif obsessed with poetry.

-They need time to assemble, to jostle, to find their places on the train-set topography that is a novel’s plot.
+They need time to assemble, jostle, and find their places on the train-set topography, which is a novel’s plot.

 Upon reflection, perhaps my novel doesn’t arrive in the cherry-red of midnight merely to test me.
-Perhaps it’s coming from a different time zone.
+Maybe it’s coming from a different time zone.
 Maybe, just maybe, it’s coming from where it lives.